| is_numeric_linter {lintr} | R Documentation |

 Details

-NB: This linter plays well with class_equals_linter()
+NB: This linter plays well with class_equals_linter(), which can help

-avoid further is.numeric()
+avoid further is.numeric() equivalents like

-any(class(x) == c("numeric", "integer"))
+any(class(x) == c("numeric", "integer")).

 Tags